 Ok, try to picture the scene.
 A ten year old boy is in his backyard and with him is his large plastic box of Star Wars figures.
-He spends about 30 minutes digging a deep, circular hole in the dry, hard dirt under the grass then when he is happy with it he begins sticking small bits of snapped off twigs around the inside edge of the hole pointing out but slightly downwards.
+He spends about 30 minutes digging a deep, circular hole in the dry, hard dirt under the grass then when he is happy with it he begins sticking small bits of snapped off twigs around the inside edge of the hole pointing out but slightly downward.

 When the twigs are all the way around he pours some sand inside the hole and over the grass surrounding the ‘dig’ site.
 He then starts selecting figures that are appropriate to the scene he is TRYING to recreate and gets them to stand around the hole by any means necessary … even going as far as burying their feet if he had to.